rossta/rossta.github.com/source/blog/2016-10-21-using-the-web-push-api-with-vapid.html.md

 will be shared, both with the user's browser and the push server as we'll see later.

-Setting VAPID details is optional in Firefox and appears to be required in Chrome if not using GCM API credentials as [described previously](/blog/web-push-notifications-from-rails.html)).
-Since we probably have users from both browsers, we may as well set VAPID details for all.

 ## Declaring manifest.json

 Add a `manifest.json` file served at the scope of our app (or above), like at the root to describe our client application for use with the Push API.